 Each lake is beautiful in its own way, but the waters of all lakes fascinate with the tints of color from blue, turquoise and ultramarine to dark purple and change their color depending on the location of the sun.
 The crystal purity of the waters is almost constant, since the clay that enters the Shing River and its tributaries during rains is filtered through the body of the dams that form these lakes.

 In lakes Soya, Gushor, Nofin and Marguzor there is fish - marinka.

 The Seven Lakes is not only a picturesque natural monument of Tajikistan, but also interesting stories, legends, and an introduction to local culture.
 Stone Age petroglyphs were discovered in the vicinity of Lake Marguzor.
 In the Middle Ages, semi-precious minerals were mined here.
 In the village of Padrut near Lake Khurdak and in the settlement on Marguzor you can see the way of life of Tajik families and spend the night in one of the guest houses decorated in the national style.
 Local residents can tell mysterious legends associated with the lakes.

-A few popular tourist routes go across the Tavasang Pass (3,307 m): a path leads from the Marguzor Lakes to the Sarymat River valley and further along the Archamaydan valley and across the Dukdon Pass (3,812 m) to Lake Iskanderkul; another route runs along the Zindon River valley to lake Big Allo; or you can simply end your trip by going down along the Voru River valley to the village of Zimtut.
+Several popular tourist routes also run through the Tavasang pass (3307 m) - from the Marguzor lakes the trail leads to the valley of the Sarymat River, from where along the Archamaidan valley through the Dukdon pass (3812 m) you can get to Lake Iskanderkul; or climb along the gorge of the Zindon River to Lake Bolshoye Allo; or simply complete the route by going down the Voru River valley to the village of Zimtut.